nvuillam/node-java-caller/README.md

 There are two ways to use java-caller:

 - **module**: Manually call JavaCaller in your custom JS/TS code ([example project](https://github.com/nvuillam/node-java-caller/tree/master/examples/module_app))
-- **CLI**: Just define a java-caller-config.json and you can deliver your java executables as your own NPM packages ! ([example project](https://github.com/nvuillam/node-java-caller/tree/master/examples/cli_app))
+- **CLI**: Just define a java-caller-config.json and you can deliver your java executables as your own NPM packages ! ([example project](https://github.com/nvuillam/node-java-caller/tree/master/examples/cli_app), which can be used as starter kit)

 ## Installation